Too many campaign groups and demonstrations exclude those unable to march. It's time for that to change.

 The Disability March showed the way for progressive, inclusive thinking with regard to those with disabilities and politics.
 If political leaders and activists could unite, they could offer the right to protest to those who are currently left behind.

 AJ Kelly a Midlands-based freelance writer, with a particular interest in disability and chronic illness.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.